A snapshot overview of schools in St Petersburg, Russia that are considered (although not necessarily chosen) by English-speaking expat parents.

 PYP/MYP candidate; ages 3-15; co-ed; day; independent; privately owned

-Swiftly following the opening of the Moscow school, this member of the Brookes Education Group with schools in seven countries across three continents, the doors opened here in August 2019.
+Swiftly following the opening of the Moscow school, this member of the Brookes Education Group with schools in seven countries across three continents, opened its doors in August 2019.
 An IB candidate school operating in premises occupied by the recently closed Anglo-American School in the centre of St Petersburg.
+The school is offering weekly boarding from September 2020.

 Cambridge International School St Petersburg